bitwarden/help/_articles/login-with-sso/configure-sso-saml.md

 ## Step 3: Configure Your IdP

 Before you can continue, you must configure your IdP to receive requests from and send responses to Bitwarden using values from [Step 2: Service Provider Configuration](#step-2-service-provider-configuration).

-Configuration can vary provider-to-provider.
-Refer to the [Field Mappings Reference](#field-mappings-reference) on this page to see how Bitwarden fields correspond to fields in your IdP's GUI.

 Depending on your IdP, you may need to create an additional API key or Application ID.
 We recommend maintaining a distinct Application ID or Reference for Bitwarden.